BECOMING ANTI-RACIST TOGETHER

 Just Mercy (What an AMAZING movie!
 It’s streaming FREE on iTunes right now)

-Becoming anti-racist starts at home.
+Becoming anti-racist starts at home and starts with talks about race.
 As parents, we have the unique opportunity to literally shape the next generation.
 Kids are not born racist.
-Kids are not born full of hate.
-It’s up to us to lead them down the right path.
+They are not born with anti-black racism or any anti-blackness in general.
+Even more, kids are not born full of hate.
+It’s up to us to lead them down the right path, and prevent the adoption of racist ideas.
 But, how do we do that?!

 I REACHED OUT TO ONE OF MY HIGH SCHOOL FRIENDS, AND THIS IS WHAT SHE HAD TO SAY